Scoring Your Credit - How's Your Credit Score

-Raise your FICO score to buy a house in Davie with Unicasa International USA Realty as your real estate professional - (954) 598-0700
+Raise your FICO score to buy a house in Davie with Unicasa International USA Realty as your agent - (954) 598-0700

 A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people normally having a score of 600.
+Most people usually have a score of 650, but scores are tiered from 300 to 850.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get a decent interest rate.
-Some of the pieces in calculating your FICO score are:
+A low score is a low score and that often means you can't get credit extended to you in the form of a mortgage loan.
+Some of the factors in determining your FICO score include:

 • Types of Credit — Do you have a healthy mix of loans and credit cards?